Why Are My Audio and Video Out of Sync?

-When the audio and video get out of sync, it is often referred to as lip flap or a lip sync issue.
-This is a common problem when importing iOS video into video-editing software because mobile devices don’t record at a constant frame rate.
+When the audio and video get out of sync, it is often referred to as into video-editing software because mobile devices don’t record at a constant frame rate.
 As a result, when you try to edit mobile video footage in the timeline on a post-production program like Avid or Adobe Premiere, it may not handle these elements properly.
-The strange thing is that the video will often play OK when watching individual clips in QuickTime, VLC, or Window Media Player.
-But what good is your video if you can’t edit it, or when you do and it ends up looking like a kung fu movie?
+The strange thing is that the video will often play correctly when watching individual clips in QuickTime, VLC, or Window Media Player.
+This can be frustrating, because what good is your video if you can’t edit it without it looking like a bad dub?
 There is a solution!

 - Assign the frame rate.
 We recommend 23.97 FPS (NTSC Video).